 Bring your own hardware

-Delegates are requested to bring their own laptop to this course with a Text Editor (similar to TextMate, vi, or emacs) and an IDE suitable for coding in C#, C++ or Java as preferred.
+Delegates are required to bring their own laptop to this course with a Text Editor (similar to TextMate, vi, or emacs) and an IDE suitable for coding in C#, C++ or Java as preferred.

 A full installation guide for the course software will be provided with your joining instructions.